GrailPay/api-reference-app/readme.md

     * Check the log of your webhook url to see the transaction event notifications.

     * You can read about the events here: [GrailPay Webhooks](https://docs.grailpay.com/docs/webhooks)

+# Running Tests

+Tests are handled by pytest.
+To run the tests, use the following command:

+    pytest